Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 **Execution**

 After preparing the libraries, we can start the compilation benchmark.
-The benchmark script will compile each application twice, with and without optimizations.
+The benchmark script will compile each application twice, with and without GenSym's compile-time optimizations.
 For each compiled application, the following information will be recorded,